totto-ro/objectMaster_PartOneAndTwo/README.md

-# Object Master: Part One
+# Object Master: Part One And Part Two

 Objectives: